ni/measurement-plugin-integration-example-python/src/python_sequencer/README.md

 - **Incomplete Dependency Management**: Full dependency management for the sequence directory is not yet implemented.
   - No `pyproject.toml` file has been provided with the start-up code, instead the user need to install the wheel packages *[(logger and measurement-service)](#dependencies)* manually(`pip install "path/to/wheel/package"`) in their sequence directory.
-- **Reference Example**: It is not a full-fledged sequencer but rather acts as a reference example, which might require further development for production use.

 ## Client Integration